surg0r/dice/README.md

 The functions work for any sided dice, but I would recommend a polyhedral dice (e.g. 100 sided) which allows 6 bits of entropy per roll to be harvested.

-For the QRL mnemonic (34 words, 12 bits per word, 408 bits required) this translates to 68 dice rolls to complete a mnemonic phrase.
+For the QRL mnemonic (34 words, first 2 words (24 bits) are the extended seed descriptor, 32x12 bits per word thereafter, 408 bits required in total) this translates to 64 dice rolls to complete a mnemonic phrase.

 Usage:
     python dice.py